Arsalan Arif

 Arsalan Arif (Urdu: ارسلان عارف) (born 5 January 1993 in Mirpur, Azad Kashmir), is a Pakistani cricketer.

 Domestic career

 Arif made his debut for AJK Jaguars against Islamabad Leopards in the 2014–15 National T20 Cup.
 He got figures of 2/20 (4 overs), picking up the wickets of Babar Azam and Ali Sarfraz, and scored 9 (7) which led to Islamabad winning by 34 runs.
 His next match was against Faisalabad Wolves.
-He didn’t bat and got figures of 0/48 (3 overs).
+He didn't bat and got figures of 0/48 (3 overs).
 Faisalabad won the match by 8 wickets.
 His last match of the tournament came against Lahore Eagles.
 He scored 3 (4) and got figures of 0/19 (2.3 overs).
 Lahore won the match by 7 wickets.
-In 2021, Arif was selected by Muzaffarabad Tigers during the 2021 KPL draft in the emerging category.
-He played in 2 matches, and Muzaffarabad went on to lose the final to Rawalakot Hawks.
+In 2021, Arif was selected by Muzaffarabad Tigers during the 2021 KPL draft in the emerging player category.
+He played in 2 matches for Muzaffarabad.
+His team went on to lose the final to Rawalakot Hawks.